amnah/yii2-user/README.md

 but you'll need to change the namespaces in the files.
 Replace ```amnah\yii2\user``` with ```your\namespace```

 ### Todo
-* Userkey expiration functionality
-* Convert permissions to RBAC ???
 * Add functionality for user groups (possibly as another package)
+* Possibly Convert permissions to RBAC ???
 * Have a request?
 Submit an [issue](https://github.com/amnah/yii2-user/issues)